ktorio/ktor-documentation/topics/auto/servers/configuration.md

 }.start(true)
 ```

-Those are the official engines developed for Ktor, but it is also possible to [create
+>Those are the official engines developed for Ktor, but it is also possible to [create
-your own engines](/advanced/engines.html) and provide custom configurations for them.
+>your own engines](/advanced/engines.html) and provide custom configurations for them.
-{ .note}
+>
+{type="note"}

 ## Available configuration parameters
 {id="available-config"}